Research as value and economy creation activities

 Cost of capital

 The cost of capital $r$ consisted of the cost of liability (debt) and the cost of equity.
-This cost is the one we need to beat so that we can get positive NPV or present value and hence creating profit (in term of real free cash flow).
+This cost is the one we need to beat so that we can get positive NPV or present value and hence create profit (in terms of real free cash flow).

-The example of cost of debt is interest, tax and others.
+Examples of costs of debt are interest, tax and others.
 Meanwhile, the examples of cost of equity are investor’s expected return and market volatility.

-To combine both cost of debt and cost of equity, a weighted-average summation method is used.
+To combine both the cost of debt and the cost of equity, a weighted-average summation method is used.

 The weighted-average cost of capital (WACC) $r_{WACC}$ is calculated as [1]: